spartakbadalyan/spartaco666/README.md

 - Setting up ETL/Data Pipelines for acquisition and transformation of data to make it available for other teams

 :point_right: Summary :
-+ Quite Up-to-date with the latest trends in the field of Information Technology and Business.
++ Quite up-to-date with the latest trends in the field of Information Technology and Business.

 + Ability to find out business problems and provide the best-fit solution.